ylgrgyq/token-bucket/README.md

 Create redis based token bucket to limit request rate within 30 requests/seconds:
 ```
-val tokenBuckets = new GroupedRedisBasedTokenBucket("default", 30, 1, unit = TimeUnit.SECONDS, redis = new RedisClient()) // "default" is namespace to distinguish from each GroupedRedisBasedTokenBucket instance
+// "default" is namespace to distinguish from each GroupedRedisBasedTokenBucket instance
+val redis = new RedisClient()
+val tokenBuckets = new GroupedRedisBasedTokenBucket(redis, "default", 30, 1, TimeUnit.SECONDS)

 for (i <- 0 to 30)
    assert(tokenBuckets.tryConsume("key1"))